 Here's the video of the press conference (approx 15min), including a snippet of the 4 minute clip!

-Photos: Lokman / CK Yip
+Text: Stefan Photos: Lokman / CK Yip Videos: CK Yip

 No, we're not idling and surfing p0rn.
 It's hitting the Media Centre to bring you the latest there is on offer, be it a press conference, red carpet event, or a simple behind the scenes look at the insane rush from location to location.